How Many Links Can you Safely Build Per Day?

 Some other metrics you can take into consideration are things like traffic, traffic location, TLD (top-level domain), rankings and current site health, quality backlink profiles, and so on.
 Like with everything in SEO, we are just looking for naturalness above all else.

-In the previous section we talked about the unique signatures (footprints) of a couple kinds of links.
-PBN links, for example, are special in that they are generally homepage links which are significantly more rare than inner-page links.
+In the previous section, we talked about the unique signatures (footprints) of a couple of kinds of links.
+PBN links, for example, are special in that they are generally homepage links which are significantly rarer than inner-page links.
 This is part of what makes PBN links so powerful, but you also have to be careful.

 Industry Best Practices

 Advanced SEOs will be able to get away with quite a bit more than someone who is new to search engine optimization.
 If you are newer to the game, you will probably want to keep the following in mind.

 When you first start to build backlinks, build slowly.
 It’s advised that you stick to pillow linking for the first month or so before moving on to other link backlink types.
 Get your social media up, build your profiles, etc. These are things that new websites normally get in the beginning stages.

 You can start to work in other links like edits and guest posts early on as well, but just keep it to a few for the first month with very natural anchors.